sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 8. Save the file and move it to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project`.
 Later, we will need this file to import into Visual Studio for deployment.

 9. We need to ensure that Azure supports the version of .NET used in the solution.
 We will do this by changing the target framework on the solution to **.NET Framework 4.7.2**.
 Open the NorthwindMVC solution in Visual Studio.
-Right-select the NorthwindMVC project (not the solution) and select **Properties**.
+Right-click the NorthwindMVC project (not the solution) and select **Properties**.
 Find the **Target framework:** dropdown menu and select **.NET Framework 4.7.2**.

     ![Window to change the target framework of the solution to .NET Framework 4.7.2](./media/changing-target-framework.PNG "Changing the target framework dropdown")